 Shift Review: What’s the Deal With Digital Car Buying?

 Shift promises easy, haggle-free car buying.
-But two major questions you may have are, "is it really that easy?" and "can I trust shift?".
+But our expert editors know you have two major questions about Shift: "Is it really that easy?" and "Can I trust Shift?"

-In this review, we'll take a deeper look into how Shift works and if it’s worth it.
+In this review, we'll answer those questions and more as we take a deeper look into how Shift works and if it’s worth it.

 Table of Contents